quantiota/Raspberry-Pi-AI-Agent-Host/installation/README.md

 The **dhparam.pem** file is used for Diffie-Hellman key exchange, which is part of establishing a secure TLS connection.
 You can generate it with OpenSSL.
 Here's how to generate a 2048-bit key:

 ```
+# Note: For deployment testing, we are using an existing dhparam.pem file.
+This step is skipped because the file is already configured.
+# Normally, you would generate a new dhparam.pem file for Diffie-Hellman key exchange with the following command:
+# openssl dhparam -out ./nginx/certs/dhparam.pem 2048
+# However, for testing purposes, this is not required.

 sudo openssl dhparam -out ./nginx/certs/dhparam.pem 2048

 ```

 Generating a dhparam file can take a long time.
 For a more secure (but slower) 4096-bit key, simply replace 2048 with 4096 in the above command.